***Last updated April 2026***

 Getting your analytics up and running only takes a few simple steps, but each one makes your reporting a lot more useful:

 - Set Up Goals or Conversions: Track the important stuff by setting up conversion events inside your analytics tool.
+I tend to add this one in later once my traffic is steady – i like minimal confusion and tend to focus on a major area or two at a time before adding in a third.

 - Test Everything: Make sure your reports are filling up with data and your goals are tracked correctly.
 You can use Google Tag Assistant or similar browser tools.